 - Send notification – If selected, Spinbackup will send a separate email for each detected sharing event.

-- Change the owner – If selected, Spinbackup will change the owner of the detected files with the chosen user.
+- Change the owner – If selected, Spinbackup will change the owner of the detected files for the chosen user.

 G Suite Ransomware Protection